leapfrogtechnology/coding-guidelines/docs/general-guidelines.md

     Good function names: **getPersonList, fetchUsers, getCurrentUser, removeTodoItems, initialize, clear, flush, activate, isActive(), shouldNotify()**
     Bad function names are those that isn't meaningful to the task it does.

-* A function should do one thing and should be named accordingly.
-SRP(Single Responsibility Principle) also applies here.
-If you have broken down the function following SRP then there won't be a function such as: getUserByIdAndActivateItAndLogin, checkPeopleAndArchiveThem.
+  * A function should do one thing and should be named accordingly. **SRP(Single Responsibility Principle)** also applies here.
+If you have broken down the function following SRP then there won't be a function such as: **getUserByIdAndActivateItAndLogin**, **checkPeopleAndArchiveThem** (bad practice).

 * All the releases should be properly tagged in git.